cafhov/chinesegraves/pages/submission.md

 3. Location of the grave

-{% include feature/button.html text="Submit grave plot details" link="https://forms.gle/8ri5PTdVXNgNssbE7" color="success" %}
+{% include feature/button.html text="Submit grave plot details" link="https://forms.gle/8ri5PTdVXNgNssbE7" color="primary" %}

 ## Submit a Community contribution
 If you know more about a person who is recorded on this website, please provide us some information to share with the public.